Scholarships & Grants

 The GBMB offers a range of scholarships to support students pursuing higher education at Baptist-affiliated colleges and universities in the state of Georgia.
 These scholarships are designed to assist students in achieving their academic goals while fostering a strong connection to the Baptist faith and values.

-GBMB Ministers’ Children Scholarship: This scholarship is available to dependent children of Georgia Baptist ministers who are actively serving in a Baptist church.
+GBMB Ministers’ Children Scholarship: This scholarship is available to dependent children of Georgia Baptist ministers actively serving in a Baptist church.
 It provides financial assistance to help these students pursue their undergraduate education at a Georgia Baptist college or university.
-To apply for this scholarship, please submit the scholarship application by click here.
+If the student is eligible for the Georgia HOPE Scholarship, combining HOPE and the scholarship will cover 100% of tuition and fees.
+If the student is not a Georgia HOPE Scholarship recipient, the student is awarded up to 80% of tuition being covered by the scholarship fund.
+To apply for this scholarship, please submit the scholarship application by clicking here.

 Student loans are a type of financial aid that is specifically designed to help students pay for the costs associated with higher education, such as tuition, fees, books, and living expenses.
 These loans are typically offered by government agencies and private lenders, and they must be repaid over time with interest.